-If a customer does not request a discount, you may not ask for documentation of disability.
+If a customer does not request a discount or their disability is visible, you may not ask for documentation of disability.

 R. Complaint Procedures

 Crew members should make every attempt to resolve customer problems on board.
 If the customer wishes to report a complaint or concern elsewhere, the following resources are available: